eskil/a-star-wx-elixir/README.md

 This is transformed to a graph, where each entry is used as a key to a list of keys to other vertices and their cost.
-This transformation is not strictly relevant to the A* algorithm, but the result is the input.
+This transformation is not strictly relevant to the A-star algorithm, but the result is the input.

 Assuming a `cost_fun` that has type `vertice, vertice :: cost`, the graph looks like;